rhedgpath/FinalProject/Page3.md

 # This page is about my dogs
 ## I have two dogs named Rosalie and Nova.

-We got Rosie when I wa in fifth grade and Nova my freshman year of college.
+We got Rosie when I was in fifth grade and Nova my freshman year of college.
 Rosie is a toy yorkie and Nova is a mini australian shepherd.
 I love them both so much and they are great additions to my family.